Complete Guide to Email Authentication: SPF, DKIM, DMARC, and Best Practices

 To use DKIM, you’ll need to generate a public and private key pair for your domain.
 The public key is added to your domain’s DNS settings as a special TXT record.
 The private key is kept secure and used to sign outgoing messages.

-When an email server receives a message with a DKIM signature, it can check the signature against the public key in the domain’s DNS settings to verify that the message was actually sent by the domain it claims to be from.
+When an email server receives a message with a DKIM signature, it can check the signature against the public key in the domain’s DNS settings to verify that the message was sent by the domain it claims to be from.

 Here’s an example of what a DKIM signature might look like: